~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-In Unreal Engine 5, many standard C++ features and libraries are updated or have their own versions tailored for the engine’s unique needs.
+Many standard C++ features and libraries have Unreal-specific counterparts tailored to the engine’s needs.
 Understanding these differences is crucial for writing efficient and maintainable Unreal C++ code.

 Containers